DavidePlessi/queue-web-server/readme.md

   - timeout: call timeout, default value 30s
   - maxResponseElements: max number of elements to dequeue, default value 5
   - elementType: the type of element
+  - lockQueueRead: lock the queue on read, default value false (needs to be unlocked with /{queueName}/unlock-read)
 - Method: GET
 - Response: JSON or CSV response based on Accept header
 ### Get Queues